 Canadian Pacific Holiday Train

 Saengerfest is something you won’t find anywhere else.
 Award winning choirs from the World Choir Games perform at six churches around Over-the-Rhine (a Cincinnati neighborhood).
 Patrons are transferred by bus from venue to venue and can enjoy the beautiful music, churches, and even a brewery.
-A perfect holiday date night!
+A perfect holiday date night in Cincinnati!

 The Festival of Trees is the annual fundraiser for Quad City Arts, a local non-profit organization.
 This event kicks off with the largest helium balloon parade in the Midwest, parading through the streets of Davenport.
 Thousands of volunteers, entertainers and sponsors come together and decorate Davenport’s River Center for the week long festival.
 Inside the River Center are trees and holiday decor designed by various groups that are auctioned off for charity.
 There’s also a gingerbread and creative candy room so prepare to be amazed!

 Bentleyville “Tour of Lights” is known as America’s “Largest Free Walk Through Light Display”.
 Visitors stroll through twenty acres under the cover of 4 million lights while enjoying free hot cocoa, cookies, and other treats.
-Located on the shores of Lake Superior, the outdoor event offers visits with Santa and Mrs. Claus every evening for good boys and girls!
+Located on the shores of Lake Superior, this Duluth holiday celebration offers visits with Santa and Mrs. Claus every evening for good boys and girls!

 One night every December, the city of Galena glows with a special light, as part of the town’s Night of the Luminaria and Living Windows event.
 Over 5,000 candlelit luminaries fill the streets and more than thirty windows around town come alive with holiday inspired animation.
 There’s nothing like a romantic stroll through Galena to put you in the holiday mood.